 She always knew she’d become an interpreter, but she also strongly believed that she should serve her country.
 At 18, she enlisted in the US Navy.
 Stationed on the USS Abraham Lincoln (CVN-72), she attained the rank of Boatswain’s Mate 2nd Class (E5) and served during the 9-11 attacks.

 After the Navy, she came home to study interpreting.
 In 2006 she graduated from Pikes Peak Community College in Colorado Springs, Colorado.
-Currently, she holds BEI: Advanced certification and the Colorado authorization for K-12 educational interpreting.
+She’s a certified interpreter holding BEI: Advanced certification and the Colorado authorization for K-12 educational interpreting.